janelia-flyem/libdvid-cpp/README.md

 detailed explanation of available API, please examined DVIDNodeService.h and DVIDServerService.h.

+## Important Notes

-*(Note: To use this library in a multi-threaded environment, instantiate a new service variable for each thread.
+To use this library in a multi-threaded environment, instantiate a new service variable for each thread.
 Also, GET and POST requests should involve less bytes than INT_MAX.
-If bigger requests are needed, the request should be divided into multiple calls)*
+If bigger requests are needed, the request should be divided into multiple calls

+lz4 compression has been implemented in libdvid but has not been tested against DVID yet.  libdvid also implements a labelblk block get/put that is not yet supported in DVID.
+Eventually, DVID will version the APIs and this library can then be checked against that.

 ## Testing the Package
 libdvid contains unit tests under *tests/* and load tests under *load_tests/*.
 The unit tests can be run by: